soluling/I18N/Library/Angular/README.md

 If you have the resource file matching your browser's language, the application appears in that language.
 If not, change the language of the browser and click refresh to see the application in the selected language.

 **Note!** If you want to extract string from `.ts` file you need to use Angular 10.1 or later.
 The extract tools of Angular 9 and 10 do not extract strings from `.ts` files but only strings from templates.

-**Note!** At the moment, Soluling is a Windows application and works only on Windows.
-However, we will release a web-based version soon.